>

-Configuring Connectors (Server)
+Configuring Connectors (legacy)

 Connectors automate the secure retrieval of configuration files from firewalls, routers, switches, and network device configuration managers.
 NP-View Server can host one or more connectors that securely retrieves configuration files at the specified frequency.
 By default, connectors are accessible through HTTPS on port TCP/8443 of the NP-View server and is isolated for security purposes.